MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

 1. Enter your name, and then *what's the weather?*
 1. When prompted for a zipcode, enter *I want to stop* and the bot should respond with the message **Canceling.**
 1. When you have finished testing, close the emulator and composer.

+## Challenge (if time permits)

+You now have a reasonably sophisticated bot that can handle a conversation that includes multiple dialogs.

+You may notice that after you have entered your zip code once, subsequent requests for the weather use the previously entered zip code value.
+While this is reasonable if the intention is for the bot to learn *your* zip code and remember it; you may want to change the bot's behavior so that each request for the weather prompts for a zip code - enabling you to check the weather in multiple locations.

+Think about how you might implement this behavior, and then if time permits, make the necessary changes to your bot.

+> **Hint**: One approach is to delete the zip code property after a weather forecast has been retrieved and displayed.

+## More information

+To learn more about Bot Framework Composer, view the [Bot Framework Composer documentation](https://docs.microsoft.com/composer/introduction).